What is the primordial pouch?

 - The primordial pouch is a loose flap of skin, and you may notice it jiggles from side to side when a cat trots towards you.
 It is located on the underside of the belly, and if you look down on the cat, it will be difficult to see.

 - The obese cat’s belly has an overall rounder shape, that will not jiggle from side to side the way the skin of the primordial pouch does.
-You should be able to feel the ribs when you run your hands along the cat’s sides; if you can’t, the cat is overweight.
+You should be able to feel the ribs when you run your hands along the cat’s sides; if you can’t, the cat is overweight and should seek veterinary advice on ways to help the cat get down to a healthy weight.

 Primordial pouch removal